Blizzard Challenge 2019 Rules

 All participants are expected to make a contribution to this shared repository.

-Build a voice from the provided data, suitable for reading children's audiobooks.
-There is just a single task, designated as 2018-EH1.
+Build a voice from the provided data, suitable for expressive text-to-speech (TTS) from plain text input.
+There is just a single task, designated 2019-MH1.

 USE OF EXTERNAL DATA